GoldenFishes/FreeV/README.md

 \end{cases}
 ```

-​	Where $r$ represents the radius, and $r_{thresh}$ is the threshold frequency.
-In the code implementation, the low-frequency components are shifted to the center of the frequency domain, processed through threshold filtering, and then rescaled using $$s_{l}$$ to restore their original shape.
+​Where $r$ represents the radius, and $r_{thresh}$ is the threshold frequency.
+In the code implementation, the low-frequency components are shifted to the center of the frequency domain, processed through threshold filtering, and then rescaled using $s_{l}$ to restore their original shape.
 After this stage, the features from the backbone network and skip connections, following the linear layer mapping, undergo channel-wise enhancement in the fused features.
 Subsequently, these features are utilized in the subsequent layers of the U-ViT architecture.
 It's important to note that the U-ViT structure shown in the figure is for the image generation task, differing slightly from the U-ViT structure that outputs text in a multi-modal diffusion model.
 However, the FreeV enhancement approach remains unchanged.

 ![](D:assets/4.jpg)

-​	The actual effect, validates the effectiveness of the FreeV approach proposed in this paper within the U-ViT architecture.
+​The actual effect, validates the effectiveness of the FreeV approach proposed in this paper within the U-ViT architecture.
 The augmentation by modulation factors $b$ and $f$, when applied to the channels, enriches the completeness of the semantic subject.
 While diminishing their impact on the channels, factor $b$ introduces smoother and blurrier views, whereas factor $f$ brings about more fragmented noise points.
 The adjustment factor $s$ determines the richness of image details.